- Trust in U.S.-based companies had been declining for a while.

 - There are some ways to improve communication with your customers.

-During the last year, trust in U.S.-based companies dropped five points, down to 50 percent, according to the Edelman Trust Barometer.
-As companies struggle with customer satisfaction and loyalty, change needs to ensue to restore faith in business, which takes both time and perseverance.
-What might seem like a petty social media review could ruin your entire reputation.
-It's crucial, therefore, to approach every customer and situation with care.
+Trust in U.S.-based companies is now at 64%, up from 50% in 2018, according to the Edelman Trust Barometer.
+As companies struggle with customer satisfaction and loyalty, they need to make changes to restore faith in business, which takes both time and perseverance.
+What might seem like a petty negative review on social media, for example, could ruin your entire reputation.
+Therefore, it's crucial to approach every customer and situation with care.